mlcm-25/mlcm-25.github.io/index.md

 - If you received an invitation, please, proceed with the registration
 - All poster submissions are welcome until capacity is reached

-## Poster Session Awards:
+## Poster Session Awards

 **NVIDIA GPU Award**
 One [Nvidia](https://www.nvidia.com/en-us/) GPU will be awarded to the best poster demonstrating innovative research that leverages NVIDIA capabilities for advanced GPU computations.
 This premium hardware prize recognizes exceptional contributions to GPU-enabled computational research.

 **SCM Research Excellence Awards**
-Two monetary prizes ($200 and $150) will be presented by [SCM](https://www.scm.com/) to recognize outstanding posters in any research domain aligned with the conference themes.
+Two cash prizes will be presented by [SCM](https://www.scm.com/) to recognize outstanding posters in any research domain aligned with the conference themes.
 These awards are open to all participants except the recipient of the NVIDIA GPU award.

 Awards are brough to you by our valued industry sponsors: